EcoCampus Platinum/ISO 14001 certification

 "I focus on energy initiatives while driving forward our Sustainability Strategy.”

-"I’m responsible for the Travel Plan, working with the team to help influence activities and encourage staff and students to consider more sustainable ways to live, work and travel in everyday life."
+"I’m responsible for raising awareness and promoting new projects and I look after the Green Travel Plan, working with the team to help influence activities and encourage staff and students to consider more sustainable ways to live, work and travel in everyday life."